Collections U of T Metadata Instructions

 Drawbacks: this work flow may introduce human error in mapping the resulting spreadsheet columns to the Collections U of T metadata spreadsheet.
 You will also need to ensure you tidy up any formatting specific to MARC from the spreadsheet prior to ingest.
 Read on to understand more.

-In addition to the steps below that are specific to Collections U of T, you can read more general tips about using MARCEdit in UTL staff documentation (external link - requires VPN + UTORid to access).
+You can read more general tips about using MARCEdit in UTL staff documentation (external link - requires VPN + UTORid to access).
 You can also find additional MARDEdit documentation on YouTube (external link).

 Step 1: Get access to MARCEdit on your UTL workstation or download MARCEdit to your laptop from https://marcedit.reeset.net/downloads.
 Once you have access, follow the set up prompts (you can just use the default settings).
 Requesting this on your UTL workstation may take some time - plan ahead and request it well in advance of when you need to complete your metadata work.